The two wounds in the Hands,

 “My dear Lay MC’s, keep the joy of loving Jesus in your heart and share this joy with all you meet.
 Make astrong resolution, ‘I will, I want, with God's blessing, be holy.’
 This will help you to satiate the thirst of Jesus for love for souls.”
 (Mother Teresa)

-The Lay Missionaries of Charity (LMC) is an international movement for the laity founded by Fr.
-Sebastian Vazhakala, and approved on February 25, 1987 by the Diocese of Rome, with the special mission of working for the salvation and sanctification of the members of their own families and of the poorest of the poor of the whole world.
+The Lay Missionaries of Charity (LMC) is an international movement for the laity, married or single, founded by Fr.
+Sebastian Vazhakala, MC, and approved on February 25, 1987 by the Diocese of Rome.
 The LMCs adhere to the spirit and charism of the Missionaries of Charity family and make private vows of (conjugal) chastity, poverty, obedience and wholehearted and free service to the poorest of the poor.

-Remaining in the heart of the world, the LMCs’ purpose is to sanctify themselves and their own families, by consecrating themselves, their families and the world itself to God: everywhere offering worship by the holiness of their lives expressed through prayer, penance and works of mercy, after the example of theHoly Family of Nazareth.
+Remaining in the heart of the world, the LMCs’ purpose is to sanctify themselves and their own families, by consecrating themselves, their families and the world itself to God, offering worship by the holiness of their lives expressed through prayer, penance and works of mercy, after the example of theHoly Family of Nazareth.

 The special mission of the LMCs is to work for the salvation and the sanctification of the members of theirown families and of the poorest of the poor of the whole world:

-The sign of the LMC’s consecration is a simple crucifix which he or she receives at the beginning of theperiod of formation, to be worn over the heart or around the neck, and a larger crucifix is given at the time of first profession.
+The sign of the LMC’s consecration is a crucifix received at the beginning of the period of formation, and a larger crucifix is given at the time of first profession.
 The mode of dress is simple and dignified: a sign of the dedication to serving the poorest of the poor and an example of modesty for all.
+The LMCs have spiritual directors and lay “links” on the local, national, and international levels.
+Each local LMC group meets once a week as a rule or if this is not possible, once every two weeks.

-There is a small LMC prayer book and also many pray the Liturgy of the Hours daily, at least Lauds and Vespers.
+LMC are encouraged to pray from an LMC prayer book and also many pray the Liturgy of the Hours daily, at least Lauds and Vespers.

-For further information contact: mcbroscontemplative@tiscalinet.it or
+For further information please contact:

 Missionaries of Charity – Contemplative